ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 * If the ``cache`` and ``tmp`` directories do not exist already, they must be created.

 * ``/lustre`` is a fast but non-persistent file system used on NOAA cloud systems.
-To retain work completed in this directory, `tar the file <https://www.howtogeek.com/248780/how-to-compress-and-extract-files-using-the-tar-command-on-linux/>`__ and move it to the ``/contrib`` directory, which is much slower but persistent.
+To retain work completed in this directory, `tar the files <https://www.howtogeek.com/248780/how-to-compress-and-extract-files-using-the-tar-command-on-linux/>`__ and move it to the ``/contrib`` directory, which is much slower but persistent.

 .. _WorkOnHPC: